 “To meet the standard of crafting an argument essay, I must first meet the following learning targets… When I can do all of these smaller pieces, I can show my teacher that I have mastered the standard of writing an argument essay.”

 Before personalized learning we might display the daily learning targets, but without the bigger picture, what did students really take away from these silly statements written on the board?
 They were generally left out of the planning process, and certainly left in the dark about the specific wording and phrasing of the standards that actually drive our instruction each and every day.
 By clueing them in, we create an immense amount of learner buy-in.

 This does not mean that we give students a list of every standard for the entire semester or year.
 It’s never a good idea to overwhelm students, but you can list the standards associated with a given unit!
 I usually ask students to reflect on their knowledge of and ability to master the standards before the unit, mid-unit, and post-unit.
-Below is an image of how I lay out the standards for our “Cemetery Path” Short Story Unit (for sale on my TpT Store).
+Below is an image of how I lay out the standards for our “Cemetery Path” Short Story Unit:

 Students are given a list of the power standards (our district’s terminology for the common core standards), the learning target, the available seminars and coaching workshops, the learning journey suggestions (ways to practice, supportive websites, graphic organizers, etc) and ways to show mastery of each standard.
 Students are able to create a unit plan for their learning by following the standards they need to meet!

 Teachers don’t really do a great deal of teaching; the students simply go and learn for themselves.